 Are you under 35?
-Do you want to save 6 weeks and $6000 when compared to biopsy embryos and freeze all cycles (we offer these options as well!)?
+Do you want to save time and money?
 Do you want to do your IVF near home?

 Look no further than RRC.
 We have the best IVF success rates in Kansas City.